A random stool collection; sometimes a 72-hour stool collection

 What does the test result mean?

-A positive qualitative fecal fat test or an increased amount of fat in a 72-hour quantitative fecal fat test indicates that fat is likely not being absorbed normally and that the person may have impaired digestion or malabsorption.
+A positive qualitative fecal fat test or an increased amount of fat in a 72-hour quantitative fecal fat test indicates that fat is likely not being absorbed normally and that you may have impaired digestion or malabsorption.
+(Quantitative results are typically reported as grams per day or g/d.)

 Malabsorption is seen with a wide variety of diseases and conditions.
-Some causes of malabsorption include:
+Examples include:

 - Diseases affecting the intestines such as: